manishrana7/icet-manish/doc/userguide/source/advanced_topics/structure_enumeration.rst

 ----------------------------------

-The steps above are now repeated to enumerate all palladium hydride structures based on up to four primitive cells, which contain up to 4 Pd atoms and between 0 and 4 H atoms.
-Vacancies, represented by vanadium, are included, which results in a ternary system.
+The steps above are now repeated to enumerate all palladium hydride structures based on up to four primitive cells, having up to 4 Pd atoms and between 0 and 4 H atoms (note, however, that in this example, no structure with 4 H atoms will be generated, as a structure with 4 Pd and 4 H is always symmetrically equivalent to the primitive structure with 1 Pd and 1 H).
+Vacancies, represented by 'X', are explicitly included, which results in a ternary system.
 The structures thus obtained are stored in a database named ``PdHVac-fcc.db``.

 .. literalinclude:: ../../../../examples/advanced_topics/enumerate_structures.py
    :start-after: # either a hydrogen